 Backups in WPCloudDeploy is a relatively simple process.
-We only offer one option in the UI – backup to Amazon S3.
+We only offer one option in the UI – backup to Amazon S3 (and S3 compatible services).
 (But, you can use our command line scripts for many other backup options.)

-In order to set up your backups, you will need two things:
+In order to set up your backups, you will need two (maybe three) things:

 Once you have those two things in hand you can configure your backups in WPCloudDeploy.